Exploring the cloud of feature interaction scores in a Rashomon set: Motivation and prior work

 \paragraph{Our contributions}

-Emerging research \cite{rudin2019stop, fisher2019all, dong2020exploring, li2022variance} has demonstrated the necessity of examining feature importance not just within a single well-trained model but across a set of high-performing models.
 In this paper, we study feature interaction and demonstrate that investigating feature interactions in a single model may fall short of accurately identifying the complex relationships between features.
 A more meaningful approach involves exploring feature interactions within a class of models.
 Our primary contributions can be summarized as: \begin{itemize}

 \item We introduce feature interaction score (FIS) as a means to quantify the feature interaction strength in a pre-specified predictive model.
 In Sec. \ref{sec:fis} and Sec. \ref{sec:synthetic_val}, we establish and validate the connection between FIS and the existing literature.